tudat-team/tudatpy/.github/ISSUE_TEMPLATE/report-a-bug.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 List the steps to reproduce the bug.
 Include any relevant screenshots or code snippets.
+You can also add a link to a file in a Github repository to make the problematic bit of source code easier to find.

 **Expected behavior**
 Describe what you expected to happen